tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 account the NRP available network resources.
 The SAS carried within packets allow transit nodes to enforce the corresponding NRP-PHB on the parts of the network that apply the data plane NRP mode.
-The SAS can be maintained while traffic traverses nodes that do not enforce data plane Network Resource Partition mode, and so slice PHB enforcement can resume once traffic traverses capable nodes.
+The SAS can be maintained while traffic traverses nodes that do not enforce data plane NRP mode, and so slice PHB enforcement can resume once traffic traverses capable nodes.

 ## Mapping Traffic on Slice-Flow Aggregates